N0153128/TeleVoidBot/README.md

 Run this bot with 'python3 main_controller BOT_API_KEY'

 ### TODO:
-automatically create logs/general.log file for general logging
+automatically create logs/general.log file for general logging. implement conditional MOTDs, where a user would report their condition to the bot and the next message will be tailored to the condition.
+Example 1: the user is feeling happy - the weather and wallet balance will be bolded.
+Example 2: the user is feeling sick - a tailored message, wishing them to get well will be displayed, money related rows will be removed.